barbasa/JSUnderTheHood/TYPES_AND_OPERATORS.md

 Precedence and Associativity
 ----------------------------
-Operation precedence: which operator function gets called first
+* *Operation precedence*: which operator function gets called first
-Associativity: what order the operator function get called in when functions have the same precedence, i.e.: right to left or viceversa
+* *Associativity*: what order the operator function get called in when functions have the same precedence, i.e.: right to left or viceversa

 Here a table to refer to for precedence and associativity: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence